Save Money When Moving House

 Your EPC reveals your property’s energy efficiency rating and whether it can be improved, based on the property type and the local area.
 For more information check out our guide to the Energy Performance Certificate.

-While home surveys are the responsibility of the buyer in the rest of the UK, it is up to the seller to produce a home report in Scotland.
-Read our detailed guide on The Home Report for more information.
+While home surveys are the responsibility of the buyer in the rest of the UK, it is up to the seller to produce a Home Report in Scotland.

 You will only need to worry about capital gains tax if you are selling a property that is not your main home (e.g. a rental property or holiday home).